QuintyHH/NASA-to-MARS-next.js/README.md

 - [To-Do's](#to-dos)
 - [Limitations](#limitations)

+## React
-## [WIP: React Version](https://github.com/QuintyHH/NASA-to-MARS-React-Node) This was my initial project, abandoned so I can use Next.js.
+### [WIP: React Version](https://github.com/QuintyHH/NASA-to-MARS-React-Node) This was my initial project, abandoned so I can use Next.js.
 Browsing the code would show how I would have used the libraries mentioned at [Limitations](#limitations)

 ## Prerequisites